|

 Buffalo Woman, Red Cloud's niece, who was unfortunately married

-flying flip because he was in love.
-He took his dream girl Black Buffalo Woman and ran away
+care because he was in love.
+He took Black Buffalo Woman and ran away

 with her.
 No Water

-was outraged, tracked them down, and shot Crazy Horse in the jaw.
-The tribe got a little
+was furious, tracked them down, and shot Crazy Horse in the jaw.
+The tribe

-tuberculosis.
-Crazy Horse's second wife was Nellie Larrabee (Laverie),
+Black Shawl later died of tuberculosis.
+Crazy Horse's second wife was

 who was half Cheyenne and half French.